Breast reduction is a major operation that can help make your breasts feel smaller, lighter and give them a better shape.

-If you're feeling very distressed over the size of your breasts or they're causing physical symptoms such as backache, you may be able to have a breast reduction on the NHS.
+If you're feeling very distressed about the size of your breasts, or they're causing problems like backache, you might be able to have a breast reduction on the NHS.

-But if you're considering a breast reduction operation to change your appearance, rather than for health reasons, you'll need to pay for it privately.
+If you're thinking about breast reduction to change your appearance, rather than for health reasons, you'll need to pay for it privately.

-In the UK, breast reduction surgery costs around £6,500, plus the cost of any consultations or follow-up care that may not be included in the price.
+In the UK, breast reduction surgery costs around £6,500, plus the cost of any consultations or follow-up care.

-If you're looking in England, check the Care Quality Commission (CQC) website for providers that can perform breast reductions.
+If you're having a breast reduction in England, check with the Care Quality Commission (CQC).

-- how many operations they've performed where there have been complications
+- how many operations they have performed where there have been complications

 - what sort of follow-up you should expect if things go wrong

 - what their patient satisfaction rates are